dbus2/zbus/book/src/service.md

 `interface` as it allows you to avoid duplicating code, there are some limitations to be aware of:

 * The trait bounds of the `proxy` macro methods' arguments and return value, now also apply to the `interface` methods.
-For example, when only generating the server-side code, the method return values need to implement `serde::Serialize` but when generating the client-side proxy code, the method return values need to implement `serde::DeserializeOwned` as well.
+For example, when only generating the service-side code, the method return values need to implement `serde::Serialize` but when generating the client-side proxy code, the method return values need to implement `serde::DeserializeOwned` as well.
 * Reference types in return values of `interface` methods won't work.
 As you may have noticed,